duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_5_make_it_move.md

 Resolution: If you have a `DB17` or `DB18`, revert the polarities (plus and minus cables) that go to the motor driver for both motors.

-Symptom: I can run the joystick demo but the joystick does not move the wheels.
+Symptom: I plugged in a gamepad, I found and run the unduckumented joystick demo but the joystick does not move the wheels.

 Resolution: Check that the red indicator on the joystick stopped blinking.